Frequently Asked Questions (FAQ)

-The Unreal Engine 4 EULA a legal document which you’re agreeing to when you subscribe to the Unreal Engine.
-The EULA governs your use of the Unreal Engine, and also describes your rights and obligations when you build games or other products which incorporate the Unreal Engine within them.
+The Unreal Engine 4 EULA is a legal document which you’re agreeing to when you sign up for the Unreal Engine.
+It governs your use of the Unreal Engine, and also describes your rights and obligations when you build games or other products using the engine.

 I work for a game company that doesn’t use Unreal.
 Am I allowed to use the Unreal Engine on my personal time?

 Yes, the EULA is very liberal in this regard.
 It doesn’t contain a Non-Disclosure Agreement (NDA).
 You’re free to use, learn from, and freely discuss the Unreal Engine even if you’re developing a competing product or technology.